csvspecs/awesome-csv/README.md

 ### Why the CSV RFC 4180 "Strict" Memo Is Dangerous?

-People and (simplistic) CSV parser writers (and fanatics) use it to claim that it is the ultimate (and only) CSV format and use it to end all discussions if the code break when you add a space before a quote or mixed quotes and so on.
+People and (simplistic) CSV parser writers (and fanatics) use it to claim that it is the ultimate (and only) CSV format and use it to end all discussions if the code breaks when you add a space before a quote or mixed quotes and so on.
 It's way too simplistic (no spaces, no comments, no blank lines, no semicolon for separator, no modern two-byte characters, and so on).

 Next time someone bring ups: